saintzaw/tp/docs/UserGuide.md

 Are you a current information security undergraduate at NUS?
 Or are you a prospective student, about to begin your journey into information security?
 Well, Modganiser is exactly what you are looking for!

 So why Modganiser?
-We have seen and heard of case of Information Security undergraduates not being able to graduate on time as they have missed out certain requirements.
+We have seen and heard of cases of undergraduates not being able to graduate on time as they have missed out certain requirements.
 Modganiser hence provides you a platform to effortless plan for all the modules you plan to take and is targeted at Information Security students who aim to graduate in 4 years, ensuring that you are able to clear all the [graduation requirements](https://www.comp.nus.edu.sg/cugresource/per-cohort/isc/isc-21-22/) needed.

 Modganiser works via the [Command Line Interface (CLI)](#8-glossary), and while it is a big difference compared to traditional GUI applications, If you can type fast, Modganiser is actually much more efficient.